limangox/sakamsg/README.md

     ```
     sakamsg -r refresh_token -p
     ```
-    > also can with `-hn` to Download the Thumbnails、voice calling images、offical photos of all members from hinatazaka.
+    > also can with `-hn` to save the thumbnails、voice calling images、offical photos of all members from hinatazaka.

     ```
     sakamsg -r refresh_token -p -hn
     ```
-    > also can with `-s` to Download the Thumbnails、voice calling images、offical photos of all members from sakurazaka.
+    > also can with `-s` to save the thumbnails、voice calling images、offical photos of all members from sakurazaka.

     ```
     sakamsg -r refresh_token -p -s